ayshahrah/seg/index.md

 ## Welcome to Software Engineering Guide

-**Software Engineering Guide (SEG)** is a self-learning roadmap with a curated list of high-quality and free-of-cost learning resources in software engineering domain.
+**Software Engineering Guide (SEG)** is a self-learning roadmap with a curated list of high-quality and free-of-cost learning resources in the software engineering domain.
 SEG is a role-based guide that is organized into specialized learning paths.
 SEG covers the entire software development lifecycle (SDLC) knowledge domains that represent the most popular working roles related to software engineering.
 Each learning path has an overview section and a set of structured online learning resources that are organized into four levels: foundation, beginner, intermediate, and advanced.
 Each level has a variety of online learning resources that are categorized into three types: MOOCs, webinars, and others.
 These learning resources are collected from highly-respected and well-trusted sources.

 ### Motivation

 The motivation behind building this guide is the existing gap between the knowledge and skills that are acquired from traditional education offerings and the ones that are demanded today by industry--particularly at the places with low-quality education.
-However, nowadays, with the availability and affordability of internet connectivity, you can easily gain a free-of-cost access to high-quality learning resources from around the world. *Therefore, there is no excuse to say that I don't have a quality education!*
+However, nowadays, with the availability and affordability of internet connectivity, you can easily gain free-of-cost access to high-quality learning resources from around the world. *Therefore, there is no excuse to say that I don't have a quality education!*

 ![](Slide2.JPG "Motivation")